vmware/versatile-data-kit/CONTRIBUTING.md

 This is a rough outline of what a contributor's workflow looks like:

-* Make a fork of the repository within your GitHub account
+* Use forks to only contribute changes on examples and documentation.
    * Currently we accept contribution from forks only for examples and documentation changes until PR 854 is fixed.
-Until then please request write priveleges and create a branch in the main repo.
+Until then please request write priveleges and create a branch in the main repo as described below.
 * Create a topic branch from where you want to base your work - name your branch according to our naming convention - person/<github-username>/<feature-name>
 * Make commits of logical units
 * Make sure your commit messages are with the proper format, quality and descriptiveness (see below)